-Snyk is a comprehensive security platform that helps developers and security teams find and fix vulnerabilities across their applications.
-The platform seamlessly fits into existing development workflows, allowing teams to identify security issues in open-source dependencies, container images, infrastructure code, and custom-built applications.
+Snyk is an AI-driven security platform that helps developers and security teams find and fix vulnerabilities across their applications.
+The platform fits into existing development workflows, allowing teams to identify security issues in open-source dependencies, container images, infrastructure code, and custom-built applications.

 The platform integrates with popular development tools like GitHub, GitLab, and Azure DevOps, making it simple to start scanning code for potential threats.
-Users can detect vulnerabilities through automated scans and receive practical fix suggestions, often through automated pull requests.
+Users can detect vulnerabilities through automated scans and receive fix suggestions, often through automated pull requests.
+Snyk uses its proprietary DeepCode AI, which combines symbolic AI and machine learning for code analysis, dataflow tracking, and fix generation.

 A free tier is available for small teams and individual developers, while paid plans offer expanded features and support for larger organizations.
-The Team plan starts at $25 per month per product, with Enterprise options available for companies needing advanced security controls and custom solutions.
+The Team plan starts at $25 per month per developer with a minimum of 5 developers.
+Enterprise options are available for companies needing advanced security controls and custom solutions.

 Beyond basic vulnerability scanning, Snyk provides tools for generating Software Bills of Materials (SBOM), monitoring container security, and checking infrastructure configurations.
 The platform also includes detailed reporting features to help teams track their security status and meet compliance requirements.